 Metropolitan District Dissolution & Debt Fund

-The Metropolitan District was formed in 1983 to provide certain municipal services like domestic water, drainage, roads, transportation and waste water treatment.
+The Metropolitan District was formed in 1983 to provide certain municipal services like domestic water, drainage, roads, transportation and wastewater treatment.
 About 20 years later District determined that it should dissolve and that we, the town, should assume the governmental services and functions that were performed by District.
 In December 2006, the San Miguel District Court approved the dissolution effective January 1, 2007.
 The District’s electors also approved the dissolution in the November 2006 election.
 The District is in existence to the extent necessary to provide for the payment of the debt service requirements of its outstanding General Obligation Bonds.
-Moreover, Town Council is responsible for setting an annual mill levy on behalf of District for the payment of the debt service requirements outlined in the Metro District Final 2018 Budget, Adopted 2017 till 2022 for the Debt Service Fund.
+Moreover, Town Council is responsible for setting an annual mill levy on behalf of District for the payment of the debt service requirements outlined in the Mountain Village Metropolitan District 2019 Adopted Budget for the Debt Service Fund.